harmandeveloperprogram/hkwirelesshdsdkdoc/docs/_build/html/_sources/architecture-overview.txt

 Use of HKWirelessHD API to stream audio to Omni Speakers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To send audio stream to destination devices, an App (either APIs for Mobile app or Web app) has to use HKWirelessHD API.
-HKWirelessHD SDK provides a set of APIs, library (in case of mobile app) of the APIs.
+To send audio stream to destination devices, a client (either Mobile app or Web app) should use HKWirelessHD API.
+HKWirelessHD SDK provides APIs for Web app, iOS and Android App, and this documentation most describes about REST APIs for Web apps.

 Communication channels between source and destinations